-The chance to visit special children at SPED Commonwealth in Quezon City on March 08, 2016 was something that should not be missed.
+The chance to visit special children in SPED (Quezon City) last March was something that should not be missed.
 I enjoyed it with one sister anyway.

 Would you believe that there was another crying moment with the head teacher?
 The happiness Teacher Evelyn shared to us was a great fulfillment on her part as an educator.
 She was a real inspiration to others.
 No wonder she was awarded as an effectual partner in promoting programs and services for people with disabilities.